Home » Recipes » One Pot Spicy Rigatoni

 Absolutely!
 While we love the spice in this recipe, we know it may not be for everyone.

-Because each brand of gluten free pasta is different, we recommend following the cook time indicated on the box instructions.
+Because each brand of gluten-free pasta is different, we recommend following the cooking time indicated on the box instructions.
 You can still cook the pasta in a single pot with the broth and tomato sauce, but you may want to check it halfway through to ensure you are getting the right texture.

 one pot spicy rigatoni in a pot topped with frozen peas and shredded Parmesan